UGentBiomath/COVID19-Model/data/README.md

 + `total.xlsx`, `home.xlsx`, `work.xlsx`, `leisure.xlsx`, `transport.xlsx`, `school.xlsx`, `otherplace.xlsx`:  contains the interaction matrix (in the place suggested by the spreadsheets name) based on a survey study in Flanders with 1752 participants.
 Two sheets were added to every corresponding spreadsheet in the raw folder: 1) interactions longer than 5 minutes and 2) interactions longer than 15 minutes.
 These were computed as the total number of interactions minus the interaction lasting less than 5/15 minutes.

-##### Demographic

-+ `BELagedist_5year.txt` contains the most recent (January 1st, 2020) age pyramid of Belgium.
-Given as the number of individuals per 5 year age bins irrespective of gender.
-Converted from raw dataset `Age pyramid of Belgium.csv` using MS Excel.

-+ `BELagedist_10year.txt` contains the most recent (January 1st, 2020) age pyramid of Belgium.
-Given as the number of individuals per 10 year age bins irrespective of gender.
-Converted from raw dataset `Age pyramid of Belgium.csv` using MS Excel.

-#### Hospital data
+#### Hospital
 + `twallema_AZMM_UZG.xlsx` contains the merged dataset from AZ Maria Middelares and Ghent University hospital.
 The combined samplesize is 370 patients.
 The resulting dataset contains the following entries: 1) age of patient, 2) sex of patient, 3) type of stay.
 Emergency room only, Cohort only or ICU.
 Here, ICU implies that the patient spent a limited time in Cohort before transitioning to an ICU unit and if not deceased in ICU, the patient returns to Cohort for recovery, 4) outcome (R: recovered, D: deceased), 5) dC: time spent in a Cohort ward, 6) dICU: time spent in an ICU, 7) dICUrec: time spent in Cohort recovering after an ICU stay.
-Code of reformat performed in `notebooks/0.1-twallema-AZMM-UZG-data-analysis.ipynb`.
+Code of reformat performed in `~/notebooks/preprocesing/AZMM-UZG-hospital-data-analysis.py`.

 #### Model parameters

 + `AZMM_UZG_hospital_parameters.csv` contains age-stratified estimates for the following model parameters: 1) c: probability of not going to an ICU where (1-c) is the probability of needing IC.
 2) m0: mortality, given as a total (cohort + ICU) and separate for Cohort and ICU.
 3) dC: average time spent in a Cohort ward if not going to ICU.
 Split in recovered and deceased.
 4) dICU: average time spent in an ICU.
 Split in recovered and deceased.
 4) dICU,rec: average length of recovery stay in Cohort after ICU.
-The analysis is performed using the script `~/notebooks/preprocessing/AZMM-UZG-hospital-data-analysis`.
+The analysis is performed using the script `~/notebooks/preprocessing/AZMM-UZG-hospital-data-analysis.py`.
 + `sciensano_hospital_parameters.csv` contains age-stratified estimates for the hospital parameters of the COVID19_SEIRD model.
 The analysis was performed using the script `~/notebooks/preprocessing/sciensano-hospital-data-analysis`.
 You must place the super secret detailed hospitalization dataset `COVID19BE_CLINIC.csv`in the same folder as this script in order to run it.
+Permission from Sciensano is needed to obtain the raw dataset.
 + `sciensano_bootstrap_fractions.npy` contains age-stratified bootstrapped samples for the cohort/ICU distribution and for the mortalities of the COVID19_SEIRD model.
 The analysis was performed using the script `~/notebooks/preprocessing/sciensano-hospital-data-analysis`.
 You must place the super secret detailed hospitalization dataset `COVID19BE_CLINIC.csv`in the same folder as this script in order to run it.
+Permission from Sciensano is needed to obtain the raw dataset.
-+ `wu_asymptomatic_fraction.xlsx` contains the computation of the symptomatic fraction of the Belgian population per age group based on a study of Wu, 2020 (https://www.nature.com/articles/s41591-020-0822-7/figures/2).
++ `wu_asymptomatic_fraction.xlsx` contains the computation of the asymptomatic fraction of the Belgian population per age group based on a study of Wu, 2020 (https://www.nature.com/articles/s41591-020-0822-7/figures/2).

 #### Belgian Census 2011